 “Please,” Grodd replied.
 Mirror Master got out one of his fine Cubans, passing it and a silver lighter to the gorilla.
 Grodd placed the cigar in his mouth, lit it, and deeply inhaled.
 “Aahhh!
 Very good.
 You always had excellent taste.”
 He took another good puff.
 “By the way, before I forget, you need to have a window on the south face repaired.”
-The reflective rogue looked at him puzzled.
+The Reflective Rogue looked at him in puzzlement.
 “I had to let myself in somehow, you know.”

 Mirror Master let out a chuckle as he thought of Grodd scaling the very tall Loman Building to gain entrance to this Sinister Citadel.
 “No problem.
 So, what brings you back here?
 Is there something I can help you with?”